Dreaming381/Latios-Framework/Documentation~/Psyshock Physics/README.md

 -   Raycasting CollisionLayers
     -   Any hit, first hit, and multi-hit with IRaycastLayerProcessor
     -   Batch structures
--   Point Queries
--   Collider Casts
-    -   Using optimized CCD polynomial rootfinding algorithms
 -   Simplified Overlap Queries
 -   Manifold Generation
+-   More Force Equations
--   Collider improvements
+-   Collider Improvements
     -   Allow manipulating the Collider data directly using the specialized type as a ref
 -   Authoring Improvements